hchothani/DaSH-Lab-Assignment-2024/README.md

 ## Harsh Chothani DaSH Assignments

-Hey, this are fun, interesting and absolutely horrific assignements for DaSH Lab
+Hey!
+These are fun, interesting and horrific assignements for DaSH Lab

 #### Assignments Attempted